vbandeira/asl-ml-immersion/notes/Week1.md

 - Baselines are important; It helps to know what error metric is reasonable or good;
 - BQML is a way to easily build machine learning models using SQL;
 - Models are similar to tables in BigQuery;
-- To create a modelo in BigQuery, start by the query and add the model header:
+- To create a model in BigQuery, start by the query and add the model header:

   ```sql
   CREATE OR REPLACE MODEL